 Classic Blue Tones

-Pantone has declared Classic Blue their long-awaited color of the year in 2020.
+Back in 2020, Pantone declared Classic Blue their long-awaited Color of the Year.
 For interior designers and customers alike, this is a welcomed return to relaxing tones that are more easily and universally embraced.
-While 2019 Living Coral and 2018 Ultra Violet have been more of a risk-taking affair for brave hearts, Classic Blue puts everyone’s mind to rest.
-From furniture to accent pieces and from wall treatments to outdoor decor, classic blue is for everything and everyone, and we suspect it will be used with enthusiasm (and a bit of relief) in 2020.
+Before that, the Living Coral and Ultra Violet Colors of the Year had been more of a risk-taking affair for brave hearts.
+However, Classic Blue put everyone’s mind to rest.
+From furniture to accent pieces and from wall treatments to outdoor decor, classic blue was for everything and everyone.
+We suspect it will be used with enthusiasm (and a bit of relief) for years to come.

 Looking for ideas on how to incorporate Pantone’s suggestion into your designs?
 Take a look at our article on how to decorate with Pantone’s Classic Blue.